ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 You must acquire any mobile computing device used to hold, process or transmit data belonging to the Department through the Department’s recognised procurement system.

-Do not use any mobile computing device to hold, process or transmit any data protectively marked Confidential or above or to connect to any departmental computer system protectively marked Confidential or above without gaining prior approval from your IT Security Officer.
+Do not use any mobile computing device to hold, process or transmit any data at a classification above Official or to connect to any departmental computer system classified above Official without gaining prior approval from your IT Security Officer.
 It is likely that additional controls will be required that will require a minimum of three months to procure and install.

-If the mobile computer does not have an approved access control mechanism, such as user authentication and encryption, and an approved deletion mechanism to remove protectively marked data which makes it suitable for use for protectively marked data, you may only store, process and transmit nonprotectively marked data.
+If the mobile computer does not have an approved access control mechanism, such as user authentication and encryption, and an approved deletion mechanism to remove data which makes it suitable for use for sensitive data, you may only store, process and transmit non-sensitive data.

 You must give the mobile computer the same level of physical security as required by the information it holds.